jsthomas/jsthomas.github.io/content/ocaml-shell.md

 delightful book [_Operating Systems: Three Easy Pieces_](https://pages.cs.wisc.edu/~remzi/OSTEP/) by Remzi Arpaci-Dusseau and Andrea Arpaci-Dusseau.
-Besides great exposition, the materials for this book include a number of interesting projects, one of which is to [write a shell](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/processes-shell).
+Besides great exposition, the book includes several interesting projects, one of which is to [write a shell](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/processes-shell).

 The project materials, a set of shell scripts that define tests, are